GOVTNZ/silverstripe-php/README.md

 - [sake](https://docs.silverstripe.org/en/4/developer_guides/cli/)
 - [chrome](https://github.com/SeleniumHQ/docker-selenium)

+## Loading database content

+The `setup` interface allows you to load an sspak-file during startup, but if this file is too large then you need to load the file using the sspak application provided in the web-container.

+For example:
+- `docker-compose exec web sspak load <path to file>`

 ## Running with Docker-Compose

 Add the example `docker-compose.yml` file to your project and run `docker-compose up`.
 Then open a browser session at  `localhost:8000`, and you will be guided through the initial setup.